Sydney Metro - West - Operations

 All greenfield and brownfield projects and divestments: > NZD $100 million

-An initial delivery strategy for Metro West was released in April 2018, which comprised several packages.
-The Operations package of work is proposed as a franchise agreement to operate Metro West as a standalone line.
+An initial delivery strategy for Sydney Metro West was released in April 2018, which comprised several packages.
+The operations package of work is proposed as a franchise agreement to operate Metro West as a standalone line.

-Industry consultation is underway until 18 May.
-The NSW Government is seeking feedback on the initial delivery strategy with the procurement approach and package composition open to change.
-In particular the NSW Government is interested as to whether the operation of Metro West should be vertically integrated with the long-term maintenance works or not.
-The initial delivery strategy sees operation of Metro West separated into its own package.
+Through industry consultation the NSW Government is seeking feedback on the initial delivery strategy with the procurement approach and package composition open to change.
+In particular, the NSW Government is interested as to whether the operation of Sydney Metro West should be vertically integrated with the long-term maintenance works or not.
+The initial delivery strategy sees the operation of Sydney Metro West separated into its own package.

 The preferred alignment and delivery strategy are expected to be announced in late-2018 or early-2019.